Skip to main navigation

 How Well It Works

-You may need several treatments before your symptoms start to get better.
+If TMS works for you, you may need several treatments before your symptoms start to get better.
 Most people need daily treatments for several weeks to get the full benefit of TMS.

 Risks